 Chances are, you’ve had a bad customer service experience at least once in your life.

-So how do you keep customers loyal?
+So how do you go about improving customer loyalty?

-That’s simple; make sure they have a good time dealing with your online store.
+Fortunately, learning how to keep customers loyal is simple for online businesses.
+Make sure they have a good time dealing with your online store.

 A study by Forbes found that over 70% of all consumers who stopped a shopping at a store did so because of a bad customer service experience.